Local sparsity and recovery of fusion frames structured signals: General tools and models

 \subsection{(Traditional) Compressed sensing}

-Compressed sensing (CS) relies (see \cite{foucart2013book, fornas2011} and references therein) on the inherent sparsity of natural signals $\xbf$ for their recovery from seemingly few measurements $\ybf = \Abf\xbf + \ebf$ for some linear measurement matrix $\Abf \in \Kbb^{m \times N}$, with $m \ll N$.
+Compressed sensing (CS) relies (see \cite{foucart2013book, fornas2011} and references therein) on the inherent sparsity of natural signals $\xbf$ for their recovery from seemingly few measurements $\ybf = \Abf\xbf + \ebf$ given some linear measurement matrix $\Abf \in \Kbb^{m \times N}$, with $m \ll N$.
 Here the vector $\ebf \in \Kbb^m$ contains the noise and is usually assumed to be bounded, $\|\ebf\|_2 \leq \eta$.
 With the sparsity assumption, CS aims at finding (approximate) solutions to the~\eqref{eq:generalCS} problem.
-General recovery guarantees ensure that the recovery is stable and robust, that is, the solution satisfies the following Lebesgue-type inequalities
+General recovery guarantees ensure that the recovery is stable and robust, that is, the solution satisfies the following approximation bounds

-where $\sigma_s(\xbf)_1 := \argmin \limits_{\zbf: \|\zbf\|_0 \leq s}\|\xbf - \zbf\|_1$ defines the best $s$-term approximation of $\xbf$ in the $\lsp^1$ norm.
+where $\sigma_s(\xbf)_1 := \inf_{\zbf: \|\zbf\|_0 \leq s}\|\xbf - \zbf\|_1$ defines the best $s$-term approximation of $\xbf$ in the $\lsp^1$ norm.

 Plethora of conditions (some of which we look closer in Section~\ref{sec:extensions}) on $\Abf$ have been derived to ensure that the previous (or similar) estimates hold.
 These are based on restricted isometry constants ($\delta_{2s} < \sqrt{2}-1$~\cite{candes2008rip} or $\delta_{2s} < 4/\sqrt{41}$~\cite{foucart2013book}, $\delta_s < 1/3$), null space properties ($\Abf$ fulfills the robust and stable $\operatorname{NSP}(s,\rho,\tau)$ if $\|\vbf_S\|_1 \leq \rho \|\vbf_{\overline{S}}\|_1 + \tau \|\Abf \vbf\|_2$ for any vector $\vbf \in \Kbb^N$, and $S$ any index set with $|S| \leq s$), coherence ($\mu_1(s)+\mu_1(s-1) < 1$), quotient property, and so on.
 Similar conditions and bounds can be found when greedy and thresholding algorithms are used to approximate~\eqref{eq:generalCS} (see~\cite{blumensath2009iht,foucart2011htp,bouchot2013ghtp,bouchot2014generalized,zhang2011omprip,needell2009cosamp} for some relatively recent results in this direction).